 - Appraisal Summary Statement

 - Right of Way Contract

 - Map of the Proposed Easement Area

 - Easement Deed

 - Comparable Sales Data Sheets

 - Comparable Sales Map

 - Real Estate Branch Property Acquisition Information

-- Modeling Inundation Exhibits
+- Modeling Inundation Exhibit

-Please date and sign the Easement Deed exactly as shown in the designated location and have the persons who are authorized to sign on behalf of Whitcombe, et al. signatures notarized.
-If needed, a Public Notary can be made available to notarize the authorized representative's signatures.
-Also, have all parties date and sign the Right of Way Contract.
+Please date and sign the Easement Deed exactly as shown in the designated location and have the persons who are authorized to sign on behalf of Neill et al. signature notarized.
+If needed, a Public Notary can be made available to notarize the Neill et al.'s authorized representative's signatures.
+Also, have the persons who are authorized to sign on behalf of Neill et al. date and sign the Right of Way Contract.
 The Right of Way Contract may be signed and returned electronically to me at the e-mail address below; however, the Easement Deed requires original notarized signatures and should be mailed or may be picked up by DWR.
-A fully executed copy of the Right of Way Contract will be forwarded to Whitcombe, et al. at the close of escrow.
+A fully executed copy of the Right of Way Contract will be forwarded to you at the close of escrow.

-If you have any questions or need additional information, you may contact me directly by telephone at (916) 902-7547 or by email at Nathan.Myhre@water.ca.gov.
+If you have any questions or need additional information, you may contact me directly by telephone at (916) 902-6798 or by email at Nathan.Myhre@water.ca.gov.